|Defensive symbiosis in the

 parasitoids of the genus Lysiphlebus

 The evolutionary maintenance of sex remains one of the big unresolved questions in biology.
 A promising system to study this question empirically are aphid parasitoids of the genus Lysiphlebus.
 They comprise sexual (arrhenotokous) and asexual (thelytokous) lineages, and asexual reproduction is unconfounded with hybridisation, polyploidy or the possession of parthenogenesis-inducing microbes.
 Crossing experiments demonstrated that thelytoky has a simple genetic basis and is inherited as a single-locus recessive trait, but the responsible genes are still unknown.
-In collaboration with Casper van der Kooi and Tanja Schwander from the University of Lausanne, we are trying to elucidate the genetic basis of thelytoky in L. fabarum.

 |Population genetics and